VouDev/Vaultify/Documentation/DEVELOPMENT_ROADMAP.md

 - Priorities may shift based on feedback and requirements
 - Security is a continuous process throughout all phases
 - Sprints include both implementation and testing
 - Regular review points after each phase to evaluate and adjust
+- All existing services will be completely converted to handlers in Sprint 2 before implementing new features
+- After Sprint 2, all new features will be implemented using handlers directly, with no new services created